 Windows computers

-2. Run downloaded installation package and follow instructions to complete installation.
+Run the downloaded installation package and follow the instructions to complete the installation.

 Here you can find advanced keyboard combinations that you can use with your NVDA